-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office for Victims of Crime (OVC) is seeking applications to support crime victims and to enhance community-driven responses to the current opioid crisis.
-This program furthers the Department's mission by providing resources to support state, local, and tribal efforts to assist crime victims.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office for Victims of Crime (OVC) is seeking applications to support local communities impacted by vicarious trauma as a result of their exposure to crime victimization.
+This program furthers the Department's mission by improving public safety and supporting crime victims, victim service providers, first responders, and local communities in the wake of crime.